Reparameterization Proximal Policy Optimization: Introduction

 \section{Introduction}

-Reparameterization policy gradient (RPG) \cite{MonteCarlogradientestimationinmachinelearning,SVG} is a model-based method that computes the policy gradient using the reparameterization trick \cite{kingma:vae,rezende:vae}.
-Different from model-free policy gradients such as REINFORCE \cite{Reinforce,Sutton:Reinforce}, RPG directly backpropagates through the trajectory to obtain a policy gradient estimate.
-This approach has become increasingly attractive with the recent rise of differentiable simulators \cite{brax,SHAC,SAPO,DiffTaichi} and learned world models \cite{DreamerV1,Model-basedReinforcementLearningwithScalableCompositePolicyGradientEstimators,SVG}.
+Reparameterization Policy Gradient (RPG)~\cite{MonteCarlogradientestimationinmachinelearning,SVG} is a policy gradient method that computes the policy gradient using the reparameterization trick~\cite{kingma:vae,rezende:vae}.
+Unlike REINFORCE~\cite{Reinforce,Sutton:Reinforce}, RPG directly backpropagates through the trajectory to obtain a policy gradient estimate.
+This approach has become increasingly attractive with the recent rise of differentiable simulators~\cite{DiffTaichi,SHAC,SAPO,you2025accelerating}.
+The applicability of RPG methods extends across a broad spectrum of robotic domains, including autonomous driving, quadrupedal locomotion, and agile flight~\cite{DiffSimforQuadruped,DiffforDrive,DiffsimforQuadrotor}.
+Notably, the exceptional sample efficiency of RPG has driven breakthroughs in training policies directly in physical environments, as exemplified by recent achievements in real-world quadrotor flight~\cite{learningonthefly}.

-RPG has the advantage of exploiting the underlying dynamical structure of the sampling path and can therefore have lower variance and a more accurate policy gradient estimate \cite{MonteCarlogradientestimationinmachinelearning}.
-However, it can suffer from the exploding/vanishing gradient problem, particularly in environments with non-smooth dynamics or on long-horizon trajectories \cite{DoDiffGivebetterGradients,Gradientsarenotallyouneed}.
-Previous works have sought to mitigate these issues.
-A representative method, Short-Horizon Actor-Critic (SHAC) \cite{SHAC}, reduces variance by only backpropagating through a short horizon of the trajectory.
-Recently, SAPO \cite{SAPO} builds upon SHAC by adding entropy regularization to further stabilize policy training.

-Yet, even with current state-of-the-art (SOTA) variance reduction methods, we empirically observe that RPG can still suffer from unstable policy training.
-Specifically, we trained a locomotion policy with SAPO in the Humanoid environment of the differentiable simulator DFlex \cite{SHAC,AHAC}.
-As shown in Figure \ref{fig:figure1}, SAPO suffers from large policy updates (indicated by spikes in Kullback-Leibler divergence) that lead to sudden performance drops, despite incorporating both SHAC and entropy regularization.
-This result indicates that although SHAC and SAPO reduce gradient variance, they lack an explicit mechanism to control the policy update size, which can lead to instability.
-This instability hinders RPG-based methods from boosting their sample efficiency to their full potential or from effectively incorporating techniques like sample reuse.
-This clearly highlights the need for a more effective algorithm to stabilize the training of RPG, thereby significantly improving its sample efficiency.

-In this work, we take inspiration from Proximal Policy Optimization (PPO) \cite{PPO}, a model-free algorithm renowned for stabilizing policy training even with multiple sample reuse.
-This desirable attribute comes from optimizing a clipped variant of a surrogate objective.
-However, adapting this principle to RPG-based methods is non-trivial.
-The surrogate objective is typically optimized via REINFORCE-style gradients and its connection to RPG has been largely unexplored.